SarveshDhond/Slot_Machine/README.md

 # Slot Machine - Python
-I have created a slot machine in this repository using Python on vscode.
+NOTE: " I DO NOT PROMOTE / ADVOCVATE GAMBLING.
+THIS IS JUST A FUN PROJECT TO SHOWCASE MY PYTHON SKILLS " I have created a slot machine in this repository using Python on vscode.

 #### Project aim